NousResearch/Hermes-Function-Calling/README.md

 - `functions.py`: This script is where all the functions/tools you want the model to have access to are made available.

 - `functioncall.py`: This script is the main entry point for running the function call inference.
 It initializes the model, tokenizer, and other necessary components, and handles the recursive loop for generating function calls and executing them.

+- `jsonmode.py`: This script can be used for running json mode inference.
+It has similar functionality as functioncall.py but for generating json object adhering to the json schema and validating it.

 - `prompter.py`: This script manages the prompt generation process.
 It reads the system prompt from a YAML file, formats it with the necessary variables (e.g., tools, examples, schema), and generates the final prompt for the model.